 After reading Frank Farrelly I adopted a different attitude to testing.
 Somehow it suddenly seemed alright to provoke with good intent.
 To push ‘something’ beyond its normal tolerance and have a smile on your face at the same time.
 If I try and summarise provocative therapy then it involves pushing ‘situations’ or ‘reasons’ to outrageous (and possibly tenuously logical extremes) to ‘provoke’ a defence of the positive and to laugh at the unreasonable.
 For a longer definition and summary of the ‘behaviours’ triggered visit What is provocative therapy ?

 The Structure of Magic by Richard Bandler and John Grinder

 I started to apply the techniques presented in The Structure of Magic to help me identify and question ambiguity.
 I subsequently applied the techniques around presupposition to ‘see’ things in a product to help me test.
-I’ve explained much of this already over on Compendium Developments.
+I’ve explained much of this already over in NLP For Testers.